KimRass/warehouse/Python/README.md

 ```python
 es = EarlyStopping(monitor="val_loss", mode="auto", verbose=1, patience=4)
 ```
-- `mode` : One of {"auto", "min", "max"}.
+- `mode`: (`"auto"`, `"min"`, `"max"`).
 In min mode, training will stop when the quantity monitored has stopped decreasing; in "max" mode it will stop when the quantity monitored has stopped increasing; in "auto" mode, the direction is automatically inferred from the name of the monitored quantity.
 - `patience` : Number of epochs with no improvement after which training will be stopped.
 #### `ModelCheckpoint()`
 ```python